mlcommons/mlcube/docs/tutorials/create-mlcube.md

 # Tutorial Create an MLCube
-<div style="text-align:center"><span style="color:black; font-family:Georgia; font-size:2em;">Interested in getting started with MLCube?
+Interested in getting started with MLCube?
 Follow the instructions in this tutorial.
 ## Step 1: SETUP
 Create a python environment and get MLCube.
 ```